 Since 2006, Resthaven has campaigned to challenge negative stereotypes of ageing through a positive images campaign, involving good news stories and showcasing the wisdom and positivity of the older generations.

-Resthaven Chief Executive Officer, Richard Hearn says, ‘Older people have shaped this nation.
+At the time, Resthaven Chief Executive Officer, Richard Hearn said, ‘Older people have shaped this nation.
 They deserve to be treated with dignity and respect.’

 ‘The intrinsic worth of an individual and their relationships cannot be underestimated –they are vital – equally for both the very fit and the most frail of individuals.“

 ‘We need to affirm and recognise the essential worth of an older person as an individual, evident in their relationships as grandparents, parents, aunts, uncles, veterans, friends, clients, colleagues, volunteers and so on.’